-- Take notes during the meeting and create a list of outcomes so that you and your principle supervisor are clear about the objectives that have been achieved as well as outlining a focus for following meetings.
+- Take notes during the meeting and create a list of outcomes so that you and your principal supervisor are clear about the objectives that have been achieved as well as outlining a focus for following meetings.

-- Set up the next meeting before you depart, as this will allow your principle supervisor time to consider the agreed focus for the next meeting and to read any material you may have presented.
+- Set up the next meeting before you depart, as this will allow your principal supervisor time to consider the agreed focus for the next meeting and to read any material you may have presented.